arkq/bluez-alsa/doc/bluealsa.8.rst

     It will reduce the gap between playbacks caused by Bluetooth audio transport acquisition.

+--disable-realtek-usb-fix
+    Since Linux kernel 5.14 Realtek USB adapters have required **bluealsa** to apply a fix for mSBC.
+This option disables that fix and may be necessary when using an earlier kernel.

 --a2dp-force-mono
     Force monophonic sound for A2DP profile.